-Digital radiography (or digital x-ray) is an advanced dental technique that allows us to examine individual teeth for bone loss, hidden fractures, or abscesses that may be present.
+Digital dental radiography (or digital x-ray) is an advanced dental imaging technique that allows us to examine individual teeth for bone loss, hidden fractures, or abscesses that not be apparent on initial examination.
 The digital images can be developed within a few seconds which reduces the amount of radiation exposure your pet receives and allows us to diagnose and treat your pet rapidly.

 At-Home Dental Care

 Brushing your pet’s teeth every day will greatly reduce the plaque buildup on their teeth.
 Plaque is an accumulation of bacteria that eventually progresses to an inflammatory disease called periodontitis.
 Over time, periodontitis affects the structure that supports the teeth and will cause oral pain and chronic infections.
 If left untreated, it will loosen and destroy the tooth and can even lead to bone loss.

 With just a few simple steps, brushing your dog or cat’s teeth at home can be the most effective means of removing plaque from your pet’s teeth.
 Our staff can help you learn how to effectively care for your dog or cat’s teeth at home.
 Please call us if you have any questions on how to brush your pet’s teeth, or discuss at-home dental care with us during their annual wellness exam.